 Part 2: Intangible Assets

-Depreciation rates for Intangible assets are as follows.
+Check out the rate of Depreciation as per Income tax for Intangible assets are as follows.

 |Asset Class||Asset Type||Depreciation Rates|